madeleineforbes/gwenbell.com/content.md

 Gwen Bell
 =========

+<div class="mark">28 April 2013, St Marks NYC.
+You know what?
+Hard coded routes, done.
+Nohuping out almost but not quite.
+Navigating to a destination with no phone in a city of millions, done.
+2 out of 3 ain't bad.</div>

-<div class="mark">28 Apr 10:33a Bed-Stuy NYC • You know what's fracking exciting?
+  + 28 Apr • You know what's fracking exciting?
 Witnessing the plunge!
 [Madeleine Forbes](http://madeleineforbes.co.uk/) read Git Commit and published about it to her new site.
-Read her [response](http://gwenbell.com/responses).</div>
+Read her [response](http://gwenbell.com/responses).
   + 26 Apr • Hey, MF.
 You were totally right about The Wire.
 As of first 30 seconds of second episode, I am hooked.
   + 26 Apr • The more distributed/decentralized, the more resilient - your work, the web.
 The inverse is also true.
   + 25 Apr • Reading [The Great Donut](http://hastebin.evbogue.com/jifowufuke.md) by Seth Godin